 In an ideal world, we could get all our vitamins and minerals from the food we eat.
 However, with today’s “modern diet”, many of us don’t get enough nutrients.

-Besides this, we live a stressful life, and this depletes our vitamins and mineral reserves.
+Besides this, we live a stressful life, which depletes our vitamins and mineral reserves.
 A deficiency can create a ripple of menopausal symptoms and may even worsen them.

 Most of us group vitamins and minerals together, but they’re actually different!